kevmo314/appendable/README.md

 Appendable is an append-only\*, schemaless, service-less database.

+Appendable doesn't require a conventional server, instead it generates an index file that you can host on your favorite static hosting site.

 Appendable currently supports data files in the following formats:

 - [x] [JSON Lines](https://jsonlines.org/) `.jsonl`